Sachiko Muto – Chief Executive Officer

 Astor Nummelin Carlberg – Policy Director

 Astor Nummelin Carlberg is OFE’s Senior Policy Adviser, responsible for policy development and advocacy.
 Before joining the team, he was an Accredited Parliamentary Assistant at the European Parliament.
 He has extensive experience of European policy making processes, communications and network-building, and a keen interest in Europe’s digital challenges and potential.
 Astor has a degree in Political Science and German literature from Middlebury College in Vermont, USA, and has also studied at the Free University in Berlin.
 He speaks English, Swedish and German.

 Sivan Pätsch – Research Director

-Sivan Pätsch is a policy analyst at OFE.
-Before he joined OFE, he gained experience in EU policy making with an internship at the Council of the European Union.
+Sivan Pätsch is Digital Policy Adviser at OFE.
+Before he joined OFE, he gained experience in EU policy making at the Council of the European Union.
 He also worked as an Information Security Officer and Data Protection Officer for arvato Bertelsmann and before as a Quality Coordinator, among other responsibilities.
-He holds a bachelor’s degree in European Public Administration from the University of Twente, Enschede and from the University of Münster.
-He is currently finishing his master’s degree in European Affairs at Lund University with a thesis on the global expansion of the European data protection standard, a topic he is also personally interested in.
+He has a master’s degree in European Affairs from Lund University, Sweden with a thesis on the global expansion of the European data protection standard, a topic he is also personally interested in.
+In addition, he holds a bachelor’s degree in European Public Administration from the University of Twente, Enschede and from the University of Münster.
 Sivan is a native German speaker, is fluent in English and is learning Swedish.